 Got just a little trash to get rid of?
 Consider trash removal bags like the one you see below.

 - They’re a woven, heavy-duty waste bag system that makes junk management easier for home improvement DIYers.

-- You buy the bag at a hardware store ($30 for a 35” x 35” x 48” mid-size version that holds 2,000 lbs, or $40 for a 51” x 51” x 40” large bag that holds 3,300 lbs.), then take as long as you like to fill it up.
+- You buy the bag at a hardware store or building supply yard, then take as long as you like to fill it up.

 Basement Finishing Basic#2: Powder Actuated Tools

 Basement Finishing Basic#3: Cordless Impact Drivers